Kurdistan, Iraq, May 2019

 ✔ It has women doing their work.
 Work that men don’t see, and so generally don’t know about.
 Running a salon is harder physical work than you might think, guys.
 It requires stamina, dexterity, deftness, attention to detail and understanding your clients well enough to deliver what they might not even realize they need/want.

-✔ It has layers of people and things that describe the space, the work, and the atmosphere effectively:
+✔ Layers of people and things that describe the space, the work, and the atmosphere effectively

 ✔ The accidental tilt of the camera gives the picture a strong sweeping diagonal from top-left to bottom-right of the frame that lends the frame itself the kind of movement I so very rarely manage to capture.

 ✔ Buthena in the center of the frame commanding the activity around her.
 The tights and the “Ralph Lauren” tshirt and the short, unbound hair.
 She isn’t the “Iraqi” as the news has taught us about Iraqis.
-See how all of the terrible things she’s been through — war, personal tragedy and monumental struggle for survival — haven’t stopped her from being a boss?
+All of the terrible things she’s been through — war, personal tragedy and monumental struggle for survival — haven’t stopped her from being a boss.

 These are photos I want to make more of.
 That describe people in motion, living and working.
 It’s a beautiful thing to see people at work, especially here in Iraq, with its dismal employment rates, particularly among the displaced (close to 24% of displaced persons are under-/unemployed, according to the World Bank overview) and youths.
 War punishes long after the battles are done.